Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

-\item \textbf{Financing of subsidies.} The model does not consider financing of policies such as hiring subsidies, which is one of the counterfactual policies (Section~\ref{sec:counterfactuals}).
+\item \textbf{Financing of subsidies.} The model does not consider financing of policies such as hiring subsidies.
 However, hiring subsidies may raise tax receipts by increasing employment and also reduce expenditure on unemployment assistance.
-Recent studies of hiring subsidies in Germany and France have even found them to be self-financing \citep{brown2011, cahuc2014}. \end{enumerate}
+Recent studies of hiring subsidies in Germany and France have even found them to be self-financing, even after accounting for bureaucratic costs of enforcement and roll-out \citep{brown2011, cahuc2014}. \end{enumerate}

 In Online Appendix Section~\ref{sec:additional_channels_appendix}, I discuss other modeling choices and argue that they do not necessarily limit the scope of my analysis for this population.
-These include: 1) not modeling firm entry, 2) keeping student preference measures fixed in the counterfactuals, 3) not considering bans on subjective interviews, 4) not modeling either multiple job screening stages or job applications, 5) not considering either wages, performance, and hiring by firms of workers from other universities or job changing, 6) having the same random effect, $q$, enter both student and firm utility, 7) not omitting the random effect from student utility, and 8) not modeling the equity-efficiency tradeoff.
+These include: 1) omitting firm entry, 2) fixing student preferences in the counterfactuals, 3) not modeling either multiple job screening stages or job applications, 4) not considering either wages, performance, hiring by firms of workers from other universities or job changing, 5) having the same random effect, $q$, enter both student and firm utility, 6) not omitting the random effect from student utility, 7) not modeling the equity-efficiency tradeoff, and 8) not incorporating legal challenges to subjective, personal interviews.